-(c) SARs
+(c) Share Appreciation Rights (SARs)

 On October 4, 2018, the Company's Board of Directors approved a SARs plan for its consultants that entitles the grantee to receive a cash payment based on the increase in the stock price of the Company's common shares from the grant date to the settlement date.
 The exercise date of an SAR may not be later than 10 years after the grant date.
-Generally, the SARs vest over a period up to three years.
+Generally, the SARs vest over a period of three years.

-For the year ended November 30, 2019, \$28 (2018 - nil) was recorded as share-based compensation expense for the SARs plan.
-Since these awards will be cash-settled, the fair value of SARs granted in 2019 is estimated at each reporting period using the Black-Scholes model and the following weighted average assumptions.
+For the year ended November 30, 2020, \$13 (2019 - \$28) was recorded as share-based compensation expense for the SARs plan.
+Since these awards will be cash-settled, the fair value of SARs granted is estimated at each reporting period using the Black-Scholes model and the following weighted average assumptions.

-Measurement date as at November 30, 2019
+Measurement date as at November 30, 2020

-Risk-free interest rate 1.46%
+Risk-free interest rate 0.67%

-Expected volatility 58%
+Expected volatility 64.6%

-Average option life in years 8 years
+Average option life in years 6.25 years

-Grant-date share price \$ 3.06 (CAD 4.06)
+Grant-date share price \$ 2.31 (CA\$3.00)

-Option exercise price \$ 3.06 (CAD 4.06)
+Option exercise price \$ 2.31 (CA\$3.00)

 The risk-free interest rate is based on the implied yield on a Canadian government zero-coupon issue, with a remaining term equal to the expected term of the SAR.
 The volatility is based on weighted average historical volatility adjusted for changes expected due to publicly available information.
 The life of the SAR is estimated taking into consideration the vesting period at the grant date, the life of the SAR and the average length of time similar grants have remained outstanding in the past.
-The dividend yield was excluded from the calculation since it is the present policy of the Company to retain all earnings to finance operations and future growth.
+The dividend yield was excluded from the calculation, since it is the present policy of the Company to retain all earnings to finance operations and future growth.

 The following table summarizes the grant date weighted average fair value of SARs granted during the year ended November 30, 2019.
+No SARs were granted in 2020.

-Number of SARs Weighted average grant date fair value 2019 40,000 \$ 1.29 (CAD 1.71)
+Number of SARs Weighted average grant date fair value 2019 40,000 \$ 1.31 (CA\$1.70)